Automated Reinforcement Learning: An Overview: Automating Neural Network Architecture

-Components, topologies and hyper-parameters of neural network are automatically determined in \cite{miikkulainen2019evolving} using a neuroevolutionary algorithm in which the neural networks are trained using evolution rather than gradient descent.
-This method that is called DeepNEAT, starts with an initial population of DNNs with minimal complexity and new nodes and edges are added to each chromosome through mutation.
-Each chromosome contains some nodes and each node is a layer of neural network together with its hyper-parameters.
-To obtain the fitness of each chromosome, it is converted to a DNN and the DNN is trained for a fixed number of epochs.
-DeepNEAT is extended to CoDeepNEAT that decomposes complicated DNN structures into multiple repeated modules.
-Specifically, in CoDeepNEAT there are two populations of modules and blueprints.
-Each blueprints chromosome contains pointers to a particular module and each module chromosome represents a small DNN.
-During fitness evaluation, the small DNNs corresponding to the pointers of blueprints are combined to build a large DNN.
+Components, topologies, and hyper-parameters of neural networks are automatically determined in \cite{miikkulainen2019evolving} using a neuroevolutionary algorithm in which the neural networks are trained using evolution rather than gradient descent.
+It can be a potential approach to determine the configuration of neural networks in deep RL algorithms.
+DeepNEAT starts from a population of minimal DNNs and adds nodes and edges through mutation, where each chromosome node is a network layer with its hyper-parameters, and fitness is obtained by training the decoded DNN for a fixed number of epochs.
+Its extension CoDeepNEAT co-evolves two populations of modules and blueprints, whose combination assembles repeated modules into a large DNN during fitness evaluation.
 This approach is evaluated on an image captioning task.

+\textbf{Challenges.} Automating neural network architectures in deep reinforcement learning is challenging because the search is large and ill-conditioned, evaluations are noisy and sensitive to implementation details, and each candidate often requires expensive full RL training.
+Speedup methods such as weight sharing and proxy evaluation can reduce cost but may correlate weakly with final performance.
+Practical deployment further adds hardware constraints such as latency, memory, and energy, turning the problem into a multi-objective trade-off among accuracy, cost, robustness, and generalization across tasks and environments.